 Add a Logout Page

-Adding a Logout Page sets a specific URL where users in your organization are sent after logging out of Sumo Logic.
+Adding a Logout Page sets a specific URL where users in your organization are sent after logging out of Sumo Logic or after their session has timed out.
 You could choose your company's intranet, for example, or any other site that you'd prefer users in your organization access.

 To add a logout page, type the URL in the dialog box, as shown here: